pyeventsourcing/eventsourcing/docs/topics/projections.rst

-For example, a sequence of events could be converted into a sequence of commands, and the sequence of commands could be used to update an event sourced index, in an index application.
+For example, a sequence of events could be converted into a sequence of commands, and the sequence of commands could be used to update an event-sourced index, in an index application.
 An event that does not affect the projection can be recorded as "noop", so that the position is maintained.
 All but the last noop could be deleted from the command log.
 If the command is committed in the same transaction as the events resulting from the command, then the reliability